 It is important to note that your stuffing will compress over time so it is also important not to under stuff your toys as it almost impossible to add more later after you have sewn everything up you will need to be sure you have added just the right amount.

 I use polyester filling or fibrefil for pretty much all of my amigurumi.
 The amount of stuffing I add to my toys is different depending on the piece and the intended use of the toy.
-For most of amigurumi, I like to stuff the head and body firmly while I add less stuffing to the legs and some smaller parts like small arms I will not add any stuffing at all.
+For most of amigurumi, I like to stuff the head and body a little more firmly while adding less stuffing to the legs.
+For some smaller parts like small arms I will not add any stuffing at all.

-4) Use Yarn Under to Remove Gaps in Amigurumi
+4) Use Yarn Under to remove gaps in your stuffed animal.

 You can make great looking amigurumi without doing this next trick but using yarn under instead of yarn over can really help to make your stitches really clean and tidy and it also uses less yarn.